Support in Every Classroom

 Make sure parents leave knowing you are their ally.

-Referral for Outside Support:
+Referral for Outside Support

 Sometimes, classroom strategies and school-based resources are not enough.
 If a student is not progressing, looking beyond what is available internally is essential.
 Dyslexia is complex, and some students require specialized diagnostic evaluations or intensive interventions that go beyond what a school team can provide.